iamalinguist/iamalinguist.github.io/_posts/2025-05-31-a-note-syn-hin.md

     <li>Topicality or affectedness: marked if the object is emphasized or topical.</li>
 </ul>
 <br>
-So, “differential” captures the idea that *object marking is not uniform* —it varies *systematically* depending on semantic or pragmatic features.
+So, “differential” captures the idea that "object marking is not uniform" —it varies "systematically" depending on semantic or pragmatic features.
 </div>